Cameron Echols-Luper

-Cameron Damonte Echols-Luper (born Cameron Damonte Echols; April 9, 1995) is an American professional football wide receiver and return specialist for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Cameron Damonte Echols-Luper (born Cameron Damonte Echols; April 9, 1995) is an American professional football player who is a wide receiver and return specialist for the San Antonio Toros of the Continental Football League (CoFL).
 He attended Auburn High School in Auburn, Alabama, where he was a quarterback and won six state titles in track and field.
 He played college football for the TCU Horned Frogs from 2013 to 2014 as a wide receiver and earned Phil Steele second-team freshman All-American honors as a punt returner.
 Echols-Luper participated in track and field while at TCU as well, garnering Outdoor USTFCCA second-team All-American recognition for his performance in the 4 × 100 relay during the 2014 outdoor track season, and also winning the long jump event at the 2015 Big 12 Indoor Championships.
 He then transferred to play football for the Arkansas State Red Wolves as a quarterback in 2015 but ended up playing wide receiver there as well after sitting out his first season due to NCAA transfer rules.
 In 2016, he was named the "Fastest Receiver" in the Sun Belt by the Sporting News and was also listed on NFL.com's "16 for '16: College football's most freakish athletes".
 He transferred to play his final season of college football for the Western Kentucky Hilltoppers in 2017.

 After going undrafted in 2018, Echols-Luper spent time on the practice rosters of the Hamilton Tiger-Cats and BC Lions of the Canadian Football League (CFL) from 2018 to 2019.
-He later played for the New Jersey Generals of the United States Football League (USFL) from 2022 to 2023 and joined the CFL's Calgary Stampeders in 2024.
+He later played for the New Jersey Generals of the United States Football League (USFL) from 2022 to 2023, the Calgary Stampeders of the CFL in 2024, and the Winnipeg Blue Bombers of the CFL in 2025.